530 to 900 AT: The Sundering

 - Backyarder - Text by Graham Hopgood based on original by M. Alan Kazlev

-Generic term for nanotech era interplanetary/interstellar colonists who legend says grew ships - virtually from their own backyard - out of nanotech seeds.
-In fact almost all the backyarders worked in concert with belters, who supplied most of the resources as well as much of the technical and practical expertise in exchange for a stake in any planets claimed.
-In fact most backyarders who left the Sol System during the 5th century never reached their destinations.
+Generic term for nanotech era interplanetary/interstellar colonists who legend says grew interstellar ships — virtually from their own backyard — out of nanotech seeds.
+The reality is that most were content with Earth-based or Solsys-based independence.
+In fact almost all of the small percentage of backyarders who did have interstellar aspirations worked in concert with Belters, who supplied most of the resources as well as much of the technical and practical expertise in exchange for a stake in any planets claimed, and few of this minority actually completed their preparations and of those who did leave the Sol System during the 5th century most never reached their destinations.

 - Bubblehabs - Text by Stephen Inniss

-- Cultural Refugia from the Nanoswarms - Text by Stephen Inniss, with additions by Graham Hopgood
+- Cultural Refugia from the Technocalyspe - Text by Stephen Inniss, with additions by Graham Hopgood

-Though the Nanodisaster meant the end of many earlier cultures, and many records of earlier times, there were a number of survivals either of the cultures themselves or information concerning them.
+Though the Technocalypse meant the end of many earlier cultures, and many records of earlier times, there were a number of survivals either of the cultures themselves or information concerning them.

 - Diaspora, Human - Text by M. Alan Kazlev